AdesisNetlife/coder-bible/README.md

 ## About

-This is a multi-purpose living documentation about principles, pragmatic metodologies, coding-style guides, programming resources and articles, best practices/conventions to be a reference in the daily work for the geek guys in [Adesis Netlife][adesis] and the world
+This is a multi-purpose living documentation about principles, pragmatic metodologies, coding-style guides, programming resources and articles, best practices/conventions to be a reference in the daily work for the geek guys in [Adesis Netlife][adesis], and of couse, to the world

 <!--
  helping you to follow the shared conventions and helping you to be a pragmatic programmer